SIBO: Symptoms, Signs, Testing and SIBO DietDec 02, 2022

 Once you’ve begun a SIBO detox you’ll likely experience a die-off period.
 This can be uncomfortable, but worth it in the end.
 During the die-off period, SIBO symptoms can become worse for a short period of time.
 People typically notice increased bloating and abdominal pain.
 You may also be fatigued, or have a low-grade fever.
 It’s all part of the process during a SIBO detox while the bad bacteria die off and clear out of your system.
 If symptoms persist, please consult your medical practitioner right away.

 To sum it up, a SIBO detox diet is a fantastic way to reduce your symptoms holistically.
 If you’re interested in learning more, sign up for Dr. Ameet’s free holistic medicine course!
 You’ll learn all about gut health, leaky gut, and SIBO.
-Another great resource is the book Heal Your Body Cure Your Mind, written by Dr. Ameet.
+Another great resource is the gut health book Heal Your Body Cure Your Mind, written by Dr. Ameet, amongst his many holistic medicine books.
 Learn about SIBO detox to restore bacterial balance today!

 HEAL YOUR MIND & BODY TOGETHER